 Balsamic vinegar (or Aceto balsamico in Italian) is a dark, intensely flavored, concentrated vinegar made of crushed grape and aged in a wooden barrel for several years.
 Some finest brands even go for 25 years and longer.
 It originates from the two neighboring Italian regions of Modena and Reggio Emilia.
 It is considered as one of Italy’s best culinary legacy.

-In general, balsamic vinegar is distinguished into two different types; traditional balsamic vinegar and commercially prepared balsamic vinegar (widely known as balsamic vinegar of Modena).
+In general, there are two different types; traditional balsamic vinegar and commercial balsamic vinegar (widely known as balsamic vinegar of Modena).
 The first is recognized as the top-quality item, while the latter is the more affordable option.

 Due to its special characteristic and authenticity, this product is heavily regulated in the European Union and receives recognition of European Geographical Indication product, making the authentic balsamic vinegar as one of the most expensive food items which can easily cost you a few hundred bucks for the finest selection.